Bachelor of Science in Public Health capstone course

 If by chance, you really want to do a capstone project that is unrelated to your practicum experience, contact your academic advisor to discuss other options.

-- Is it a self-paced course?
-Or, do we have weekly class time?
+- Is this a self-paced course or do we have weekly class time?

 - What do the final paper and poster presentation consist of?

-The poster, due at the end of the semester, is based on your paper, 24 inches by 36 inches large and printed at Student Center Graphics.
+The poster, due at the end of the semester is based on your entire project and should be 24 inches by 36 inches large (printed at Student Center Graphics).
 You will make a very brief presentation of your poster, as well.

 - What does the honors section entail?